CumulusNetworks/docs/content/cumulus-linux-56/Installation-Management/Upgrading-Cumulus-Linux.md

 ### Back Up and Restore Configuration with NVUE

-You can backup and restore the configuration file with NVUE only if you used NVUE commands to configure the switch you want to upgrade.
+You can back up and restore the configuration file with NVUE only if you used NVUE commands to configure the switch you want to upgrade.

 To back up and restore the configuration file: